Klemen Slakonja

-Klemen Slakonja (born 3 June 1985) is a Slovenian singer.
-He is employed at the Ljubljana Slovene National Theatre Drama and acting in it is his primary occupation.
+Klemen Slakonja (born 3 June 1985) is a Slovenian actor, singer, comedian, television host, and musician.
+He was employed at the Ljubljana Slovene National Theatre Drama and acting between 2010 to 2018.
+He represented Slovenia in the Eurovision Song Contest 2025 with the song "How Much Time Do We Have Left".

-He studied at the Academy of Theatre, Radio, Film and Television.
-Slakonja is known in Slovenia for his comedy sketches often made in the form of music videos as well as for anchoring various TV shows such as the Eurovision Song Contest in his home country.
+Slakonja studied at the Academy of Theatre, Radio, Film and Television.
+He is known in Slovenia for his comedy sketches, often made in the form of music videos, as well as for anchoring various shows such as the Slovenian national finals for the Eurovision Song Contest.
 He has made numerous impersonations of Slovenian musicians, Slovene philosopher Slavoj Žižek, Pope Francis, Vladimir Putin, Donald Trump, Angela Merkel and others.

 Career

 He was born in a Slovenian border town Brežice.
 His early impersonations started around second year of high school.
 He started his career at local Radio Energy near his home in the town of Krško, which is the most known for having the only nuclear powerplant in Slovenia.
 He was the radio anchor and he was hosting many different kind of local events.